safing/docs/portmaster/guides/dns-configuration.md

 - `name`: Give your DNS server a name that is used for messages and logs.
 - `verify`: Domain name to verify for `dot` servers, required and only valid for `dot` servers.
-- `blockedif`: Detect if the name server blocks a query, options:
+- `blockedif`: How to detect if the name server blocks a query.
+Different name servers handle blocked responses differently.
   - `empty`: Server replies with NXDomain status, but without any other record in any section.
   - `refused`: Server replies with Refused status.
   - `zeroip`: Server replies with an IP address, but it is zero (ie. `0.0.0.0` for IPv4).